SoumyaSuranjan/HIRECONNECT/README.md

 <<<<<<< HEAD
-# JFST PROJECT
+# PROJECT-II
-This Website model is made for College Internship Hiring Process.
+This Website model is made for College Internship Hiring Process,as a College project for final year.

 How to Run:
   1. Install nodejs from internet.